TharunaKumar/maternal-health-eda/README.md

 * MAP and diastolic BP (0.90) show the strongest correlation in the dataset.
 * MAP and systolic BP (0.67) show a strong positive correlation.
-* Systolic and diastolic BP (0.27) show a weak-to-moderate positive correlation, meaning patients with higher systolic readings tend to also have slightly higher diastolic readings.
+* Systolic and diastolic BP (0.27) show a weak positive correlation, meaning patients with higher systolic readings tend to also have slightly higher diastolic readings.
-* Age and gravida_numerical (0.20) show a weak positive correlation — older patients have naturally had more pregnancies on average.
+* Age and gravida_numerical (0.20) show a weak positive correlation, older patients have had more pregnancies on average.
 * Systolic BP and weight_kg (-0.18) show a slight negative correlation, which is counterintuitive and likely reflects the limited weight range in this cohort (45–65 kg) rather than a true clinical relationship
 * All remaining pairs are effectively at zero, meaning age, weight, height, and gestational weeks are largely independent of each other and of blood pressure in this dataset

 ##### Plot 2 : Pairplot of Clinical Features by Risk Group

-The pairplot indicates that BP-related features (systolic BP, diastolic BP, and MAP) provide the clearest separation between risk groups — the risky group consistently shows broader, right-shifted distributions compared to the tighter, lower-centred non-risky group.
+The pairplot indicates that BP-related features (systolic BP, diastolic BP, and MAP) provide the clearest separation between risk groups.
+The risky group consistently shows broader, right-shifted distributions compared to the tighter, lower centred non-risky group.
 Features like age, weight, and gravida show similiar distributions across both groups, offering no meaningful separation.

 ### 4. Weight & BMI Analysis (`BMI_analysis.py`)
 - Parses weight (kg) and height (ft), converts height to metres, computes BMI